hughsk/watchify-request/README.md

 ### `handler(req, res[, done])`

-Handles the request, where `req` is an `HTTPRequest` instance and `res` is its matching `HTTPResponse` instance. `done(err)` is optional, and called if the request isn't handled for some reason, generally in the case of an error.
+Handles the request, where `req` is an `HTTPRequest` instance and `res` is its matching `HTTPResponse` instance. `done(err, body)` is optional, and called if you want to add a custom error handler or manipulate the request after `browserify` is done.

 ## See also
 - [myth-request](https://github.com/yoshuawuyts/myth-request)